If you are Vata-predominant, you are normally thin and wiry. But that doesn't mean weight gain will never be a problem for you.

-To reduce mental stress, you can practice the Transcendental Meditation® program, which has been proven in hundreds of scientific studies to be the most effective technique for dissolving mental, emotional and physical stress.
-It takes only twenty minutes twice a day, but its effect in improving the quality of life is enormous.
+To reduce mental stress, you can practice the Transcendental Meditation® program, which studies have proven to be the most effective technique for dissolving mental, emotional, and physical stress.
+It takes only 20 minutes twice a day, but its effect in improving the quality of life is enormous.

 Routine is important

-A daily oil massage (abhyanga) is especially important for Vata, and the Youthful Skin Massage Oil helps alleviate dry skin that is often a result of Vata imbalance.
+A daily oil massage (abhyanga) is important for Vata.
+Youthful Skin Massage Oil helps alleviate dry skin that is often a result of Vata imbalance.
 The skin is one of the primary seats of Vata dosha in the body, so massaging your body every morning with warm, Vata-pacifying oil can go a long way toward soothing your entire nervous system and emotions.
 The more relaxed you are, and the more regular your routine, the better you will withstand day-to-day stress, and the less likely you are to fall prey to weight imbalances.

 Eat a balanced diet

 When Vata dosha is the underlying cause of a weight problem, it's important to eat a balanced diet that is easy to digest but also nurturing.